Optuna integration guide#

 - Hardware consumption and console logs

-- Interactive plots from the
+- Interactive Optuna plots

-module - Parameter distributions for each trial
+- Parameter distributions for each trial

 - The